 The best Steam Sale deals of days gone by

-Gone but not forgotten, here's our collection of all the best deals we've seen up until this point.
+Gone but not forgotten, here's our collection of all the best deals we've seen previously.
 Use them as a point of reference for what you should be expecting – or, you know, lament the ones that got away.